 Installing a Helicoil thread repair kit

 The first part of the repair is to properly prepare the hole.
-This aspect of the repair definitely the most nerve-racking of the process, as it consists of drilling out the old threads.
-Fortunately, there’s quite a bit of documentation online, making it a straight forward fix for a handy and experienced home mechanic. (scroll down to view some embedded video walk-throughs)
+This aspect of the repair is the most nerve-racking of the process, as it consists of drilling out the old threads.
+Fortunately, there’s quite a bit of documentation online, making it a straightforward fix for a handy and experienced home mechanic. (scroll down to view some embedded video walk-throughs)

 There are plenty of how-to articles on installing a Helicoil thread repair kit, and seeing how rusty I am, this article isn’t meant as a how-to but a documentation of the before and after.
 The real question I wanted the answer to is, “Do I trust the repaired threads?”